Jennifer Doudna: X-ray diffraction-based structure of active site of a ribozyme at Yale

 At Yale, Doudna's group was able to crystallize and solve the three-dimensional structure of the catalytic core of the Tetrahymena Group I ribozyme.
 They showed that a core of five magnesium ions clustered in one region of the P4-P6 domain of the ribozyme, forming a hydrophobic core around which the rest of the structure could fold.
-This is analogous, but chemically distinct from, the way proteins typically have a core of hydrophobic amino acids.
+This is analogous but chemically distinct from, the way proteins typically have a core of hydrophobic amino acids.
 Her group has crystallized other ribozymes, including the Hepatitis Delta Virus ribozyme.
-This initial work to solve large RNA structures led to further structural studies on an internal ribosome entry site(IRES) and protein-RNA complexes such as the Signal Recognition Particle.
+This initial work to solve large RNA structures led to further structural studies on an internal ribosome entry site (IRES) and protein-RNA complexes such as the signal recognition particle.

 Doudna was promoted to the position of Henry Ford II Professor of Molecular Biophysics and Biochemistry at Yale in 2000.
-In 2000–2001, she was Robert Burns Woodward Visiting Professor of Chemistry at Harvard University.
+In 2000–2001, she was Robert Burns Woodward Visiting professor of chemistry at Harvard University.

 Move to Berkeley

 In 2002, she joined her husband, Jamie Cate, at Berkeley, accepting a position as professor of biochemistry and molecular biology.
 Doudna also gained access to the synchrotron at Lawrence Berkeley National Laboratory for her experiments with high powered x-ray diffraction.

 In 2009, she took a leave of absence from Berkeley to work at Genentech to lead discovery research.
-She left Genentech after two months and returned to Berkeley with the help of colleague Michael Marletta, cancelling all of her obligations to study CRISPR.
+She left Genentech after two months and returned to Berkeley with the help of colleague Michael Marletta, canceling all of her obligations to study CRISPR.

-As of 2020, Doudna was located at the University of California, Berkeley, where she directs the Innovative Genomics Institute, a collaboration between Berkeley and UCSF; holds the Li Ka Shing Chancellor's Professorship in Biomedicine and Health; and is the chair of the Chancellor's Advisor Committee on Biology.
-Her lab now focuses on obtaining a mechanistic understanding of biological processes involving RNA.
-This work is divided into three major areas: the CRISPR system, RNA interference, and translational control via MicroRNAs.
+As of 2023, Doudna was located at the University of California, Berkeley, where she directs the Innovative Genomics Institute, a collaboration between Berkeley and UCSF founded by Doudna to develop genome editing technology and apply it to some of society's greatest problems in human health, agriculture and climate change.
+Doudna holds the Li Ka Shing Chancellor's Professorship in Biomedicine and Health, and is the chair of the Chancellor's Advisor Committee on Biology.
+Her lab now focuses on the structure and function of CRISPR-Cas systems, developing new genome editing technology and delivery mechanisms for CRISPR therapeutics, and novel techniques for precisely editing microbiomes.